 Professional Handymen use their technical skills and problem-solving abilities to resolve general household maintenance problems.
 Handymen complete tasks that are not complex enough to require highly skilled and licensed professionals, such as professional electricians, while not basic enough to do without any technical skill or relevant knowledge.
 Handymen may need to call on these same highly skilled professionals when the job becomes overly complex and there are complications beyond their level of competency.

-Handymen may be required to perform a myriad of different tasks as per the client’s request.
-Usually, the Handyman meets with the client to assess a job and discuss the way he or she will resolve it.
+Handymen may be required to perform different tasks as per the client’s request.
+Usually, the handyman meets with the client to assess a job and discuss the way he or she will resolve it.
 A Handyman may then provide the client with an estimation of costs for labor and materials.

-Depending on state and local requirements, Handymen may need to be bonded and/or insured.
-This insurance would be geared toward any potential on-the-job injuries associated with this trade.
+Depending on state and local requirements, handymen may need to be bonded and/or insured.
+This insurance covers any potential on-the-job injuries.

 A license is not always required to be a handyman.
 However, it is imperative to check with your state as per their rules and regulations and any legal responsibilities of your chosen profession.
 No formal education is usually required here but technical skills are always a plus and can influence your pay scale.
 Some states may require a test of rudimentary technical skills, this is for the safety and security of the handyman and client.
 The best approach is to research this profession online to keep current of all regulations and any recent changes within the industry.